zenbright/Bright_FE/README.md

 ## Contributing

-Although the project is open source and allows for all non-commercial use, it does not yet allow direct contribution from people outside of the organization.
-However, contributors can go through the issues tab, search for tasks that have no assignee, create a new branch starting with `feat/`, and create a pull request to the `development` branch.
+As this project is **open source** and encourages **non-commercial use**, we welcome **community involvement**!
+If you'd like to contribute, please explore the project's `issues` tab, select an unassigned task, create a new branch named `feat/`, and submit a pull request to the `development` branch for review.

 ## Feedback